-Tania Karas is an independent journalist interested in social justice and human rights.
+Tania Karas is an independent foreign correspondent, speaker and journalism instructor focused on migration policy, refugees and human rights.
 Most recently she was based in Beirut, Lebanon.
 She is a Master's candidate in international human rights law at the University of Oxford.
-For the 2015-16 academic year, she was a U.S. Fulbright fellow in Greece reporting on refugees, EU migration policy and the Greek financial crisis.
+For the 2015-16 academic year, she was a U.S. Fulbright fellow in Greece reporting how the country dealt with a refugee crisis during its own financial crisis.

-In a past life, Tania covered U.S. legal education, immigration and New York courts for the New York Law Journal, a daily newspaper based in Manhattan.
+In a past life, Tania covered U.S. legal education, immigration and New York courts for the New York Law Journal, a daily newspaperin Manhattan.
 Her favorite piece chronicled a corporate lawyer’s pro bono, 10-year fight to get a new trial for a wrongfully convicted Alabama death-row inmate.

 Tania is a 2011 graduate of the Medill School of Journalism at Northwestern University.
 She was part of a Chicago Innocence Project student investigative reporting team that uncovered evidence of police misconduct in a wrongful conviction case.
 The inmate, Stanley Wrice, was exonerated in December 2013 after serving 31 years in prison.